 Historical Artifacts and Ephemera from Peter Dunn – Novelties / curiosities, scoring gadgets and calculators, ashtrays and pin trays, cigarette lighters, trump indicators, playing card boxes, collectable playing cards and more.

 Maybe you would like to try playing a bit of bridge online.
 You will meet an awful lot of friendly people at the various online bridge clubs.
-There is also an awful lot of bridge software available – both shareware and commercial.
+There is also an awful lot of bridge software available – including apps.
 And in modern times, it’s becoming very popular to play online against robots!
 This way you can play anytime anywhere on your phone or tablet.

 Great Bridge Links has a good jump-in page where you can Learn to Play Contract Bridge.
 You will find a great list of links to How to Play sites around the world as well as software and videos.